-Helping you to understand and manage your mental health
+Helping you to understand and manage mental health & neurodiversity

-We deliver effective Mental Health and wellbeing training to help you develop, flourish and thrive.
+We deliver effective mental health and neurodiversity training to help you develop, flourish and thrive.

-Thrive was created with a single goal in mind – a company where you and your mental health are treated with care and compassion, so you can go one step further than just surviving.
+Thrive was created with a single goal in mind – to treat you and your mental health with care and compassion, so you can go one step further than just surviving.

 We want all members of society to Thrive, to grow mentally strong, and be able to manage all that life throws at them.

-We want to break down the stigma and discrimination which can still sadly be associated with mental ill health.
+We want to break down the stigma and discrimination which is still associated with mental ill health and neurodivergence.
 Together we can make a difference and spread a positive message.

 What we offer

-- A MHFA England full suite of training via our Accredited Instructors and Associate Trainers.
+- The full suite of MHFA England Mental Health training via our Accredited Instructors.

-- Full corporate and bespoke training packages and gap analysis for mental health and wellbeing at work.
+- Full corporate and bespoke training packages and gap analysis for mental health and neurodiversity at work.

 - Regular open courses and online workshops for individuals seeking to improve their awareness of mental health.